smetana/assert_value_elixir/README.md

   * `assert_value` allows you not to think about the correct expected values when writing tests
-  * Gets rid of manual tests maintenance
+  * Gets rid of manual test maintenance
-  * Makes Elixir tests interactive and lets you to create and update expected values with a single key press
+  * Makes Elixir tests interactive and lets you create and update expected values with a single key press
   * Improves test readability